Social Housing Eligibility and Allocations Policy Supplement

 A client with an ongoing medical condition or disability may have lived in the requested area for at least ten years and developed an extensive range of social and support networks.
 In this situation, locational need is demonstrated by the client’s affinity with the area.

-An Aboriginal or Torres Strait Islander client who has an affinity with a particular area satisfies locational need.
+An Aboriginal and/or Torres Strait Islander client who has an affinity with a particular area satisfies locational need.
 In this case, affinity with an area is demonstrated by applicant’s kinship group residing in the requested area or the area is the traditional homeland of their tribe.

 Geographical Requirements